springbov/dndsrd5.2_markdown/src/03_Classes/04_Druid.md

 | 18          | +6                | Beast Spells                           | 4          | 4        | 20              | 4 | 3 | 3 | 3 | 3 | 1 | 1 | 1 | 1 |
 | 19          | +6                | Epic Boon                              | 4          | 4        | 21              | 4 | 3 | 3 | 3 | 3 | 2 | 1 | 1 | 1 |
 | 20          | +6                | Archdruid                              | 4          | 4        | 22              | 4 | 3 | 3 | 3 | 3 | 2 | 2 | 1 | 1 |

-### Druid Class Features

-As a Druid, you gain the following class features when you reach the specified Druid levels.
-These features are listed in the Druid Features table.

 #### Level 1: Spellcasting